DoodlePain/Crypto.ext/README.md

 npm install
 ```
+Go to https://console.firebase.google.com and create a project.
+Choose a name and the location by your own than create it.
+Click "Add firebase to your web application" and copy the text between
+"var config ={"
+and
+"firebase.initializeApp(config);"
+and override the strings with your data inside ./src/components/utilities/firebase.js

-Then build the package with
+Then , inside the root folder, build the package with
 ``` build
 npm run build
 ```